An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Introduction

-In the appendix, we provide a third theoretical justification.
-We show that even if the model for $P_t^N$ is misspecified and the estimator $\hat{P}_t^N$ is inconsistent, our procedures are valid, provided that $\hat{P}_t^N$ satisfies a certain \emph{perturbation stability} condition.
+In practice, misspecification is an important concern.
+We show that even if the model for $P_t^N$ is misspecified and the estimator of $P_t^N$, $\hat{P}_t^N$, is inconsistent, our procedures are still valid, provided that the data are stationary and weakly dependent and $\hat{P}_t^N$ satisfies a \emph{stability} condition.
+This condition requires that $\hat{P}_t^N$ is stable under perturbations in a few observations.
+It is implied, for instance, if $\hat{P}_t^N$ is consistent for a pseudo-true parameter value but is shown to hold even in high-dimensional settings where consistency results under misspecification are often not available.